 Please consider the following policies and procedures documentation before continuing with your application:

-See the NILS metadata for information on the NILS variables, sample structure, and sample membership
+See the NILS/NIMS metadata and data dictionary for information on the NILS/NIMS variables, sample structure, and sample membership

 Research Approvals Group